itspriddle/josh.fail/_posts/2019-10-30-useful-git-configs-and-aliases.markdown

   last-committer = !git --no-pager log --pretty="%an" --no-merges -1
 ```

-Or see see the last commit subject with `git last-subject` (great for
+Or I can see the last commit subject with `git last-subject` (great for
 copy/pasting into pull requests):

 ```